Editing Tips: Punctuation in AP Style

 Breakfast included an apple, a croissant and orange juice.

-However, you should use one if at least one of the listed items contains a conjunction.
+However, you should still use one if the list would be confusing or misread without it.
+For example, if one of the listed items contains a conjunction.
 For instance, AP style would recommend using a serial comma in the following:

 For lunch, I had a salad, a bagel, and a gin and tonic.